bjaka-max/Mu/README.md

-# Mu - a fast, streaming Node.js Mustache engine (with slots)
+# MuwS - a fast, streaming Node.js Mustache engine (with slots)

 ## About slots